NicolaM94/SimpleActivityDiary_END/README.md

 The program is based on the local save of the inserted text, therefore any internet connection is necessary.
 The program has bee thought to supply a simple "straight to the point" manager, being simple and adapt to the goal.
-The program is entirely written in 80 lines of Python code, compiled and donwloadable here from GitHub: just download, extract the folder to C:/Programs (or wherever you want, really) and create a link to the Desktop.
+The program is entirely written in 80 lines of Python code, compiled and donwloadable here from GitHub: just download, extract the folder to C:/Programs (or wherever you want, really) and create a link of the exceutable `Simple_Activity_Diary.exe` to the Desktop.

 The program is distributed under GNU licence, open and free to any modification and usage of any type.